lyteword/kjv/mark/chapter-13.md

 <sup>3</sup> And as he sat upon the mount of Olives over against the temple, Peter and James and John and Andrew asked him privately,

-<sup>4</sup> Tell us, when shall these things be? and what ** the sign when all these things shall be fulfilled?
+<sup>4</sup> Tell us, when shall these things be? and what *shall be* the sign when all these things shall be fulfilled?

 <sup>5</sup> And Jesus answering them began to say, Take heed lest any *man* deceive you: